hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/partitions.md

 sbatch --partition=gpu-invest job.sh
 ```

-!!! note "Preempt"
+!!! note "Preemptable"
     The resources dedicated to investors can be used by non-investing users too.
     A certain amount of CPUs/GPUs are "reserved" in the investor partitions.
-But if not used, jobs with the QOS `job_gpu_preempt` can run on these resources.
+But if not used, jobs with the QOS `job_gpu_preemptable` can run on these resources.
 But beware that preemptable jobs may be terminated by investor jobs at any time!
-Therefore use the qos `job_gpu_preempt` only if your job supports checkpointing or restarts.
+Therefore use the qos `job_gpu_preemptable` only if your job supports checkpointing or restarts.